esqLABS/esqlabs-report/README.md

 # ESQlabs Reports Template

-This Quarto format will help you create project report for ESQlabs project.
-This template includes all the formatting options to generate beautiful and clean documents in `pdf`, `docx` and `html` formats.
+This Quarto format will help you create project report for ESQlabs projects.
+The template includes all the formatting options to generate beautiful and clean documents in `pdf`, `docx` and `html` formats.